CodeHeeler/scipy_proceedings/papers/zhang_macdonald/zhang_macdonald.rst

 Ansible is only as good as your playbook.
 To make your environment reproducible, your playbook has to follow best practices like pinning packages to a version.
 A default host OS also should be specified when the playbook is
-written: ansible uses separate plugins to install system dependencies, and to be multiplatform the researcher needs to do some ansible host checking to use the right plugins.
+written: Ansible uses separate plugins to install system dependencies, and to be multiplatform the researcher needs to do some Ansible host checking to use the right plugins.

-Ansible playbook and roles are yaml files that can be called with:
+Ansible playbooks and roles are YAML files that can be called with:

 .. code-block:: bash

-    ansible-playbook playbook.yml
+    ansible-playbook playbook.yaml

 Containers
 ----------